Local Actions

 WHY ARE LAND USE POLICIES CRITICAL TO MEETING OUR TRANSPORTATION GOALS?

-Transportation infrastructure exists to connect us to the places we need to go: our home, work, school, doctors’ office, the grocery store, parks, and other destinations.
-When these destinations are clustered together, we have more opportunities to walk, bike, or take a bus between locations.
-But when they are spread out, we often find that our only option is to get in a car and drive – if we have access to a vehicle.
+Transportation infrastructure exists to connect us to the places we need to go: work, school, the doctors’ office, the grocery store, parks, and other destinations.
+When these destinations are close together, we can often walk, bike, or take a bus between them.
+But when they are spread out, often our only option is to drive – if we have access to a vehicle.

-Local land use policies, embodied in comprehensive plans and enforced in zoning codes, are the first step in creating more accessible places.
-They determine what type of and how much housing, office, retail, and other uses can go where.
+Local land use policies, embodied in comprehensive plans and enforced through zoning codes, are the first step in creating more accessible places.
+They determine how much and what types of housing, office, retail, and other uses can go where.
 Allowing compact, mixed-use development makes it much more cost-effective to connect destinations with sidewalks, bicycle paths, and bus routes—not to mention the savings in infrastructure like streets, sewer and water lines.
-Compact, mixed-use places also tend to be safer, more comfortable, and more interesting places to walk, bike, or ride the bus.
+Compact, mixed-use places also tend to be safer, more comfortable, and more interesting places.